Warwick L. Nicholas

-Biography

 Early life and education

 Warwick Nicholas was affectionately known by family, friends and colleagues as "Nick" or "Dr Nick" for most of his life (in later years expressing a preference to revert to Warwick).
 He was born in 1926 in Cheshire, a historic county in the north west of England.
-He lived his early childhood under the care of his mother and several relatives, and his father passed away when Nick was quite young of age.
+He lived his early childhood under the care of his mother and several relatives, and his father died when Nick was quite young of age.
 At one stage Nick and his mother moved from living in England to Canada.

 As a child, he attended a number of different schools; from all reports few being very happy experiences.
 However, it was at one of these schools Nick developed his lifelong interest in aquatic invertebrates - Dauntsey's School.
 Dauntsey's was a public school in Wiltshire that specialised in the fields of science and agriculture.
 Here he became interested in exploring the life within the dew-ponds on the Salisbury Plain, ran the school aquarium, and developed his love for microscopy.

+Career

 Service in WWII

 After finishing school during the Second World War, he served in the military training to become a pilot.
 His aviation training began in UK and concluded in the USA.
 Throughout this time, Nick developed a substantial amount of flying experience, with much of it being solo flight.
 However, the war ended before his pilot training led to active service.
 After the war, Nick returned to the UK and continued his military training as a radar medic.
 After demobilisation, he concluded his service in 1946 in the role of officer.